 3. Pancake Day

 Every country has it.
 THE rock festival with ALL the great international bands, that always sells out well in advance, and during which you forget your own name or any manners your parents ever taught you.
 In England, this takes place every summer in Glastonbury, which is usually a quaint medieval English town (well worth visiting outside festival season, too).
-Tickets are so popular that there is a long-winded application process, so apply now for a chance to attend in summer 2012!
+Tickets are so popular that there is a long-winded application process, so apply now for a chance to attend next summer!

 5. Camden pub crawl